Warning: Single Member LLCs Lack Asset Protection if the Member Files for Bankruptcy

 “that there is no reasonable basis for inferring that the provision authorizing the use of charging orders under section 608.433(4) establishes the sole remedy for a judgment creditor against a judgment debtor‘s interest in single-member LLC.

 Arizona LLC law is different from Florida’s LLC law.
-Arizona’s LLC member charging order protection is contained in Arizona Revised Statutes Section 29-655 which states:
+Arizona’s LLC charging order protection statute is contained in Arizona Revised Statutes Section 29-3503, which states:

-C. This section provides the exclusive remedy by which a judgment creditor of a member may satisfy a judgment out of the judgment debtor’s interest in the limited liability company.”
+E. This Section provides the exclusive remedy by which a person seeking in the capacity of judgment creditor to enforce a judgment against a member or transferee may satisfy the judgment from the judgment debtor’s transferable interest.”